SELab-2/Dwengo-5/doc/api_doc.md

 | `Authentication` | `Bearer {JWT}` |

 **Authentication**:
-User must be a teacher.
+User must be the teacher in the post body.

 **Request body:**